Nelly Karim

-Nelly Karim (نيللي كريم; born 18 December 1974) is an Egyptian actress and former ballerina.
+Nelly Karim (نيللي كريم; born 18 December 1974) is an Egyptian actress, former ballet dancer, and model known for her versatility and grounded, naturalistic acting style in both film and television.
+She began her artistic career at a young age as a ballet dancer with the Cairo Opera House and later transitioned into acting and modeling in the early 2000s.
+She gained major recognition in Egyptian cinema with standout roles in socially driven films and tv series, where she portrayes complex female experiences in contemporary Egyptian society, helping establish her as one of the most respected actresses of her generation.

 Early life

 Nelly Karim is the daughter of a Soviet Russian mother from Leningrad and an Egyptian father from Zagazig.
 Born in Alexandria, Egypt on 18 December 1974, she lived much of her early life in Russia while spending summer vacations in Alexandria.
 Her family moved back permanently to Egypt in 1991 when her father died and she was 16.